laetitia123/Password-Locker/README.md

 ## Known Bugs
- The delete function is deleting all credentials instateof delete
+ The delete function is deleting all credentials instate of deleting a specific credential

 ## Technologies Used